George Peppard: Stardom

 His good looks, elegant manner and acting skills landed Peppard his most famous film role as Paul Varjak in Breakfast at Tiffany's with Audrey Hepburn, based on the novella of the same name by Truman Capote.
 Director Blake Edwards had not wanted Peppard, but was overruled by the producers.
 He was cast in July 1960.
 During filming Peppard did not get along with Hepburn or Patricia Neal, the latter calling him "cold and conceited".

 In November 1961, a newspaper article dubbed him "the next big thing".
 Peppard said he had turned down two TV series and was "concentrating on big screen roles."
 His contract with MGM was for two pictures a year, allowing for one outside film and six TV appearances a year, plus the right to star in a play every second year.
 "In a series you don't have time to develop a character," he said.
 "There's no build up; in the first segment you're already established."

 He was meant to appear in Unarmed in Paradise which was not made.
 He bought a script by Robert Blees called Baby Talk but it was also unmade.

 Instead, MGM cast him in the lead of their epic western How the West Was Won in 1962.(His character spanned three sections of the episodic Cinerama extravaganza.)
 It was a massive hit.

 He followed this with a war story for Carl Foreman, The Victors (1963), made in Europe.
 He was offered $200,000 to appear in The Long Ships but did not want to go to Yugoslavia for six months.
 He was going to do Next Time We Love with Ross Hunter but it was never made.

-He starred in The Carpetbaggers, a 150-minute saga of a ruthless, Hughes-like aviation and film mogul based on the best-selling novel of the same name by Harold Robbins.
+He starred in The Carpetbaggers, a 150-minute saga of a ruthless, Howard Hughes-like aviation and film mogul based on the best-selling novel of the same name by Harold Robbins.
 The cast included Elizabeth Ashley, who had an affair with Peppard during filming and later married him.
 She described him as "some kind of Nordic god – six feet tall with beautiful blond hair, blue eyes and a body out of every high school cheerleader's teenage lust fantasy."
 Ashley claimed Peppard "was never late on set and he had nothing but scorn for actors who weren't professional enough to keep that together."